SystemFw/blog/content/staging/oop-data-oriented.md

   that ought to apply to every field of software engineering.
 Instead, they are typically borne out of a specific context.
-Strive to really understand that context, and you will find ways to apply those ideas in interesting, unexpected places.
-Equally as importantly, you will also know when to safely dismiss them.
+Strive to really understand that context, and you will find ways to apply those ideas in interesting, unexpected places that share just a tiny bit of that context.
+Equally as importantly, you will know when you can safely dismiss them as well.